Since the 1990s, few things have remained timeless societal staples like Friends, Pokémon, Britney Spears, and the internet.

 Building the Front-End of Your Website

 If you’ve ever dabbled in web design or toyed with a website in WordPress, Squarespace, or Google Sites, you’ve touched front-end web development.

 The front-end stuff is important — it’s what your visitors, customers, and users see and how they’ll use your website.

 As technology and consumer preferences change, client-side coding tends to become outdated … a lot faster than backend development does.
 This is where coding resources (like the ones we’ve included below) come in handy.

 Working with a CMS

 Why would someone choose a CMS over coding “by hand” or “from scratch?”
-Well, a CMS — like Wordpress or HubSpot — is easier to use (you have to write less code), and it often has tools around hosting the site.
+Well, a CMS is easier to use (you have to write less code), and it often has tools around hosting the site.
 On the other hand, it’s less flexible and, therefore, gives you less control over your front-end.

-Popular content management systems include HubSpot, Joomla, Magento, and WordPress — which has almost 60% market share.
+Popular content management systems include HubSpot, Joomla, Magento, and WordPress — which has over 60% market share.
 (In this case we’re talking about open source WordPress software, not the WordPress site builder.)

 Acquiring a Domain Name